-(B) The director may issue a historic preservation tax credit certificate to the owner of a project approved during an application period once the owner has provided the following evidence to the director:
+(B) The director may issue a historic preservation tax credit certificate to the applicant of a project approved during an application period once the applicant has provided the following evidence to the director:

-(1) Proof of ownership by the applicant of the historic building;
+(1) Proof of ownership or leasehold interest by the applicant of the historic building;

 (2) The certified amount of qualified rehabilitation expenditures paid or incurred during the rehabilitation period documented in a third-party cost certification by a certified public accountant in accordance with division (D)(5) of section 149.311 of the Revised Code .
 The cost certification shall include an itemization of the rehabilitation activities, the actual costs, and the portion eligible as qualified rehabilitation expenditures as determined under 26 U.S.C.
 47 ;

-(3) Information concerning the tax status of the owner of the historic building, including but not limited to the type of entity, individual, partnership or corporation.
-Pass through entities such as partnership, S-corporation, limited liability company (LLC), or other such pass through entity shall provide a list of partners or members, including for each the correct legal name, taxpayer identification number, and proportion of ownership interest in the entity for allocation of the tax credit.
-The owner may provide written evidence of a mutually agreed upon alternative distribution or special allocation to its members for allocation of the tax credit;
+(3) Information concerning the tax status of the applicant, including but not limited to the type of entity, individual, partnership or corporation.
+Pass through entities such as partnership, S-corporation, limited liability company (LLC), non-profit corporation, or other such pass through entity shall provide a list of partners or members, including for each the correct legal name, taxpayer identification number, and proportion of ownership interest in the entity for allocation of the tax credit.
+The applicant may provide written evidence of a mutually agreed upon alternative distribution or special allocation to its members for allocation of the tax credit;

 (4) All required approvals from the state historic preservation officer, including that the project has been completed in compliance with the secretary of the interior's standards for rehabilitation;